lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 24.** *In wisdom hast thou made them all.* Not only one thing, as the heavens, Ps 136:5; but everything is wisely contrived and made; there is a most glorious display of the wisdom of God in the most minute things his hands have made; he has made everything beautiful in its season.
 A skilful artificer, when he has finished his work and looks it over again, often finds some fault or another in it: but when the Lord had finished his works of creation, and looked over them, he saw that all was good; infinite wisdom itself could find no blemish in them: what weak, foolish, stupid creatures must they be that pretend to charge any of the works of God with folly, or want of wisdom?— *John Gill.*

-**Verse 24.** *The earth is full of thy riches,* literally, thy possessions; these thou keepest not to thyself, but blessest thy creatures with. *A.R.
-Fausset.*
+**Verse 24.** *The earth is full of thy riches,* literally, thy possessions; these thou keepest not to thyself, but blessest thy creatures with. *A. R. Fausset.*

 **Verse 25.** *Things innumerable.* The waters teem with more life than the land.
 Beneath a surface less varied than that of the continents, the sea enfolds in its bosom an exuberance of life, of which no other region of the globe can afford the faintest idea.
 Its life extends from the poles to the equator, from east to west.
 Everywhere the sea is peopled; everywhere, down to its unfathomable depths, live and sport creatures suited to the locality.
 In every spot of its vast expanse the naturalist finds instruction, and the philosopher meditation, while the very varieties of life tend to impress upon our souls a feeling of gratitude to the Creator of the universe.
 Yes, the shores of the ocean and its depths, its plains and its mountains, its valleys and its precipices, even its debris, are enlivened and beautified by thousands of living beings.
 There are the solitary or sociable plants, upright or pendant, stretching in prairies, grouped in oases, or growing in immense forests.
 These plants give a cover to and feed millions of animals which creep, run, swim, fly, burrow in the soil, attach themselves to roots, lodge in the crevices, or build for themselves shelters, which seek or fly from one another, which pursue or fight each other, which caress each other with affection or devour each other without pity.
 Charles Darwin truly says that the terrestrial forests do not contain anything like the number of animals as those of the sea.
 The ocean, which is for man the element of death, is for myriads of animals a home of life and health.
 There is joy in its waves, there is happiness upon its shores, and heavenly blue everywhere. *Moquin Tandon*, in *"The World of the Sea",* Translated and enlarged by *H. Martin Hart*, 1869.